 H.R.
 3293, the Scientific Research in the National Interest Act – Introduced July 29 by House Science, Space and Technology Committee Chairman Lamar Smith (R-TX), the bill would require the National Science Foundation to specify how its grant award are “in the national interest.”
 The language is similar to Section 106 of the America COMPETES Reauthorization Act (H.R.
 1806), which passed earlier this year.
 Research and Technology Subcommittee Ranking Member Daniel Lipinski (D-IL) is a cosponsor of the bill.
 The bill has been referred to the House Science, Space and Technology Committee.

 H.R.
 3392, the Carbon Capture Research and Development Act – Introduced July 29 by Reps.
 Scott Peters (D-CA) and Matt Salmon (R-AZ), the bill would help speed the development and deployment of new technologies that can convert captured carbon dioxide to fuels, chemicals, and other products by adding “conversion, use, and storage of carbon dioxide” to the Department of Energy Fossil Energy Office’s list of research areas.
 The bill has been referred to the House Science, Space and Technology Committee.

 Introduced in Senate

-Sources: American Association for the Advancement of Science, National Aeronautics and Space Administration, National Oceanic and Atmospheric Administration, National Science Foundation, US Department of Agriculture, US Department of Interior, US Environmental Protection Agency, the White House, Energy and Environment Daily, E&E News PM, Greenwire
+Sources: National Oceanic and Atmospheric Administration, US Department of Agriculture, US Environmental Protection Agency, the White House, Energy and Environment Daily, E&E News PM, Greenwire, the Hill